CHollingworth/Lampray/README.md

 - [ ] internalize the 7zip shared libary
 - [ ] Support for Profiles.
 - [ ] Drag and Drop Reordering
+- [ ] Update Checking and replacement for newer files
 - [ ] Move Data & Configs to a persistant path

 ## Running Requirements